ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 For all projects that are supported by Micrometer, the metrics are exposed, eg. HikariCP.
 Spring Boot detects that you use HikariCP and automatically exposes those metrics to the different registries.

+To get more into detail we recommend you to check out <a href="https://ordina-jworks.github.io/microservices/2017/09/17/monitoring-your-microservices-with-micrometer.html" target="_blank">this post</a>, which covers Micrometer more in-depth.

 ## Q&A

 ### How should I convince my manager to upgrade?